This is my recommended reading list of the best relationship books based on what I have reviewed so far.

 But this one still features higher because Gottman’s research shows that men play a much bigger role than women in determining the success -or lack thereof- of a relationship.

 In a way, that empowers men.
 On the other hand, very few men have any idea of how women (and relationships) work.

 Worry not, The Man’s Guide to Women is here to fix that.

 Quote: “relationships are 90% of your life’s joy.
 Or sorrow.
 Which one is up to you“

 1. Seven Principles to Make Marriage Work

-Dear reader, honestly… Each single book on this list could have been #1.
+Dear reader, honestly… Every single book on this list could have been #1.
 They’re just all so good.

-In the end, I went for The Seven Principles to Make Marriage Work as it seemed to give a greater overview on what works and what doesn’t.
+In the end, I went for The Seven Principles to Make Marriage Work as it seemed to give a greater overview of what works and what doesn’t.

 Again, all based on years of observation and empirical research.